netdata/netdata/src/database/engine/README.md

 #### Exceptions

-Netdata has several protection mechanisms to prevent the use of more memory (than the above), by incrementally fetching data from disk and aggressively evicting old data to make room for new data, but still memory may grow beyond the above limit under the following conditions:
+Netdata has several protection mechanisms to prevent the use of more memory (than the above), by incrementally fetching data from disk and aggressively evicting old data to make Room for new data, but still memory may grow beyond the above limit under the following conditions:

 1. The number of pages concurrently used in queries do not fit the in the above size.
 This can happen when multiple queries of unreasonably long time-frames run on lower, higher resolution, tiers.
 The Netdata query planner attempts to avoid such situations by gradually loading pages, but still under extreme conditions the system may use more memory to satisfy these queries.